-- Must fit properly (shall not be oversized) - Must conceal undergarments (including boxers) - Must have sleeves that extend beyond the point of the shoulder.
-(Must fit closely under the arms) - May not hang lower than the wrist with arms fully extended (If body of the shirt fits properly then the sleeve is acceptable) - And must be of sufficient length to be tucked in or cover the waistband of the pants, skirt, or shorts, when the student raises both arms above their head (If no skin is showing in normal activity the shirt will be deemed acceptable)
+Must conceal undergarments (including boxers)

+- Must have sleeves that extend beyond the point of the shoulder.
+(Must fit closely under the arms) - Must be of sufficient length to be tucked in or cover the waistband of the pants, skirt, or shorts, when the student raises both arms above their head (If no skin is showing in normal activity the shirt will be deemed acceptable) - Pants/Shorts - Must be hemmed.
+Any holes/shredded area must be mid thigh or lower. - Must be worn fitted at the waist and cover under garments (not fringed) - May be no more than one size too large for the student - Must be designed for daily wear (no spandex, Lycra, bicycle type pants, leggings, yoga pants or short athletic shorts) - Short shorts or bathing suits are absolutely not to be worn at school.
+Shorts must come at least to mid thigh (As a general rule shirts/shorts/skorts must be longer than the student's fingertips when they put their arms by their side).
-• Pants/Shorts

-Must be hemmed

-- must be worn fitted at the waist and cover under garments (not fringed) - may be no more than one size too large for the student - must be designed for daily wear (no spandex, Lycra, bicycle type pants, leggings, sweat/yoga pants or athletic shorts and pants)

-Short shorts or bathing suits are absolutely not to be worn at school.
-Shorts must come at least to mid thigh (As a general rule shirts/shorts/skorts must be longer than the student's finger tips when they put their arms by their side).

-Skirts or Dresses
+• Skirts or Dresses